-The title field does not contain missing or incorrect values (Table 2).
-The error detection module only detected two missing values for the author field.
+missing values for the author field.
 However, AutoMeta could not extract authors for these two ETDs to fill in those missing values, which leads to zero precision, recall, and F1.
 For the other fields, the ECC module successfully corrected all missing values.
 Moreover, the module successfully canonicalized the surface names in degree (e.g., "Ph.D."), department (e.g., "CS"), and university ("JHU") fields.
-Table 2 shows the total number of values needing to be canonicalized.
+Table II shows the total number of values needing to be canonicalized.
 We canonicalized 7%, 8.6%, 0.2%, 16.2%, and 16.6% for the advisor, university, year, degree, and department fields, respectively.
-Table 3 shows that we successfully canonicalized all values of year and advisor fields and a high percentage of values in other fields.
-When the department and degree fields were incorrectly extracted by AutoMeta [3], they were not canonicalized.
+Table III shows that we successfully canonicalized all values of year and advisor fields and a high percentage of values in other fields.
+When the department and degree fields were incorrectly extracted by AutoMeta [10], they were not canonicalized.
 Furthermore, the ECC module successfully corrected 4 incorrect values, and 2 misspellings, for the degree and department fields, respectively.